aaryanrlondhe/Cplusplus-Projects/BankRecordSystem/readme.md

-# Chat Bot using Python GUI
+# Bank Record System using C++

 Hello,

-This project is on an assistant that can speak and can give you a reply.
-It also has a microphone which can enable you to communicate freely.
-I hope you like this Assistant.
+This project is on a Bank Record System that can handle the accounts of the customers .
+It enable you to communicate freely.
+I hope you like this Project.
 Thank You !!

 📌Features:-